Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling

 - Keep pesticides separate to prevent cross-contamination.
 Keep herbicides, insecticides and fungicides on separate shelves or in different areas.

-- For information on other factors to consider in the design of a storage facility — such as ventilation, water access, temperature control and worker safety — contact your local MU Extension center or the MU Department of Agricultural Engineering at 573-882-2731 for plans and recommendations.
+- For information on other factors to consider in the design of a storage facility — such as ventilation, water access, temperature control and worker safety — contact your local University of Missouri Extension office or the MU Department of Agricultural Engineering at 573-882-2731 for plans and recommendations.

 Modifying an existing storage facility

-The cheapest alternative you may have is to cut back on the amounts and types of pesticides stored.
+The cheapest alternative may be to cut back on the amounts and types of pesticides stored.
 If that's not practical, consider how you can protect the pesticides you keep in storage.
-Sound containers are your first defense against a spill or leak.
+Sound containers are the first defense against a spill or leak.

 If a container is accidentally ripped open or knocked off a shelf, confine the spill to the immediate area and clean it up promptly.
 The building should have a solid floor and, for liquid pesticides, a curb.
 The secondary containment space should be large enough to hold 125 percent of the contents of the largest full container plus the displaced volume of any other storage tanks in the area.

 Remodeling existing facilities that serve other uses may be less expensive than building a new facility, but remodeling can be complicated.
-When existing buildings must accommodate other activities, using them to store pesticides as well could compromise the safety of people and the environment.
+Using existing buildings for other activities as well as storing pesticides could compromise the safety of people and the environment.
 Storing chemicals in a separate facility reduces the risk associated with fire or accidental spills.
 Never store pesticides inside a wellhouse or a facility containing an abandoned well.

 You can reduce damages by anticipating emergencies.
 Fires in a storage area present a special hazard to people and the environment.
 If containers are damaged, the stored chemicals may be carried away by water and spread over a large area.